GEO 295 - Field Studies in Geology

-This course is designed for students who wish to study a specific geologic or geographic topic or locality in a focused, hands-on, field setting.
-A significant portion of the course work is completed in the field at a local or distant location depending upon the title and focus of the course for a given semester.
-Students will make field observations, create sketches, record data, and construct a field notebook detailing all aspects of their field experience.
+This course is designed for students who wish to study a specific geologic topic or locality in a focused, hands-on, field setting.
+A portion of the course work is completed during traditional weekly meetings on-campus, prior to the required travel to the field locality.
+The remaining portion of the course work is completed in the field at a local or distant location depending upon the title and focus of the course for a given semester.
+Students will make field observations, create sketches, record data, complete individual and group projects, and construct a field notebook detailing all aspects of their field experience.
 The course title will have a sub-title attached to it for any given semester identifying the field setting for that semester.
-Two examples include "Field Studies in the Geosciences/Volcanic Landscapes of the Western US" or "Field Studies in the Geosciences/Geologic History of the Pacific Northwest".
-Additional fees for travel, lodging, food, and other field expenses may apply.
+For example, "Field Studies in Geology: Yellowstone Supervolcano and Geologic Landscapes of the West".
+Successful completion of GEO 101 (or equivalent introductory physical geology course) is recommended.

 Prerequisites: One Geology or Geography class preferred; permission of the instructor(s) required